bih-goncalves/devops-challenge/README.md

 ### Routes

 ```
+/ - root path, just says that you should try a number

 /:integer - Checks if the number is odd or not
 - output

-/list/:list - Checks a list of numbers
-- output
+/health - health check for k8s
 ```

 ## ⛏️ Tools <a name = "built_using"></a>